software-mansion/react-native-gesture-handler/docs/handler-common.md

 All of the handler components properties and event attributes that represents onscreen dimensions are expressed in screen density independent units we refer to as "points".
 These are the units commonly used in React Native ecosystem (e.g. in the [layout system](http://facebook.github.io/react-native/docs/flexbox.html)).
-They does not map directly to physical pixels but instead to [iOS's points](https://developer.apple.com/library/content/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/GraphicsDrawingOverview/GraphicsDrawingOverview.html#//apple_ref/doc/uid/TP40010156-CH14-SW7) and to [dp](https://developer.android.com/guide/topics/resources/more-resources#Dimension) units on Android.
+They do not map directly to physical pixels but instead to [iOS's points](https://developer.apple.com/library/content/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/GraphicsDrawingOverview/GraphicsDrawingOverview.html#//apple_ref/doc/uid/TP40010156-CH14-SW7) and to [dp](https://developer.android.com/guide/topics/resources/more-resources#Dimension) units on Android.

 ## Properties